 Best Ibiza Boat Trips & Tours

-Quick Answer: The 5 Best Ibiza Boat Trips & Tours
+Quick Answer: The 5 Best Rated Ibiza Boat Trips & Tours For 2024

-3. Ibiza: Snorkeling, Sunset Beach, & Cave Boat Trip
+- Ibiza: Snorkeling, Sunset Beach and Cave Boat Trip

-5. Ibiza: Cruise to Formentera with Open Bar and Buffet Lunch
+- Ibiza: Crystal Waters Formentera, Open Bar and Buffet Lunch

-• Includes: Expert guide, all-day cruise around the island, visit Formentera, live onboard DJ, use of snorkeling equipment, paddle boards, dinner & drinks
+- Includes: Expert guide, all-day cruise around the island, visit Formentera, live onboard DJ, use of snorkeling equipment, paddle boards, dinner with Paella show cooking & drinks

 This is a great tour if you want to see all the main attractions of Ibiza, on land and sea, all within one day.
 It’s also an opportunity to witness a sublime Mediterranean sunset from aboard a luxury ship.